christopheml/wow-completionist/README.md

 ## Available endpoints

-The application has the Europe region hardcoded for now.

 ### Battle Pets

 URL: `/<region>/<realm>/<character>/pets`
 Example: `https://localhost:8080/eu/Hyjal/Giantstone/pets`

 This page will show you the proportion of pets you have currently collected and a visual view of those missing.